mataaj/bluemap-fixed-2d-html-markers/README.md

 Nothing will happen right after installing the script.
 This is normal.
 To make a specific html marker scale and rotate with the map, you need to add the `fixed-on-map` class to it.

 ```
+//example of a marker config with the "fixed-on-map" class

 example-marker: {
   type: "html"
   position: { x: 100, y: 128, z: 100 }
   label: "example marker"
   html: "<img src='assets/example_marker.png ' alt='some marker)'>"
   classes: [
-    "fixed-on-map" //this class makes the marker scale and rotate with map
+    "fixed-on-map" //this class makes the marker scale and rotate with the map
   ]
 }
 ```